Pink-Crab/Perique-Registerables/README.md

 ## Why? ##

-Creating many of WordPress's internal fixtures can sometimes be very verbose with large arrays of values which do not throw errors if incorrect.

-The PinkCrab Registerables module provides a small selection of Abstract Classes which can be extended and added to the registration system.
+WordPress has a number of Registerable functions based around Post Types, Post Meta and Taxonomies.
+These tend to have large arrays of args that need to be defined.
+This small library allows these to be defined as Classes which can be registered via the Registration process.

 ## Setup ##